Hardel-DW/NeoEnchant/README.md

 Enchantments are easy to modulate, you can edit maximum levels, items supported and even effects.
 No need for development knowledge, simply edit value on ".json" files.
 Also the management admins panel in game was removed.
 All removed enchantments will be properly disenchanted on items, whether in chests, inventories or anywhere else.

-### Compatiblity
-Compatiblity with for other mods (Forge/Fabric) or Vanilla Datapacks that add enchantments.

-### Enchantement in creative menu
+### Compatiblity and creative menu
-Enchantments can be obtained from the creative menu, or with the /enchant command.
+Compatiblity with for other mods (Forge/Fabric) or Vanilla Datapacks that add enchantments, and enchantments can be obtained from the creative menu, or with the /enchant command.

 # From Official TE+
 TE+ Official  275,632 views and 45,977 downloads